rsainir/SecurityOperations/awesome-ctf-cheatsheet-master/readme.md

-# CTF/OffSec Cheatsheet
+# CTF/OffSec Notes

-> A currated list of all capture the flag tips and strategies to solve Online CTF challenges and Hackthebox Machines.
+> A list to help keep track and provide a rough view of different exploits and tools that are available (for CTFs and Offensive Security/Red Team SecOps in general)